crgc/srt-linter/README.md

 > A basic linter for SubRip (.srt) files

-The SubRip Text file format (`.srt`) is a very popular video subtitle format that is wildly used all over the web today.
+The SubRip Text file format (`.srt`) is a very popular video subtitle format that is widely used all over the web today.
 This linter checks that the SRT file conforms to the [SubRip](https://en.wikipedia.org/wiki/SubRip#File_format) format.

 ## How to run the SRT Linter